Guadalupe, California: Transportation

 Guadalupe is at the intersection of California State Route 1 and 166, providing easy access to cities north, east, and south, the largest of which is nearby Santa Maria.
 Amtrak runs through town, and the Guadalupe station is on the Pacific Surfliner route.
 There is a large pedestrian bridge in the residential area, which gives an easy way for people to cross the tracks which split the town just east of Highway 1.

 The Guadalupe Flyer bus runs routes to Santa Maria hourly.

+In popular culture

+Filmmakers have used the Guadalupe-Nipomo Dunes as a setting for several films, including Cecil B. DeMille's 1923 Ten Commandments and in 1998 The Odd Couple II.
+Scenes from Pirates of the Caribbean: At World's End and Hidalgo have also been filmed here.